linux-nvme/nvme-cli/doc/rst/ioctl.rst

 The controller may return a response to this command immediately while running the self-test in the background.

-Set the 'nsid' field to 0 to not include namepsaces in the test.
+Set the 'nsid' field to 0 to not include namespaces in the test.
 Set to 0xffffffff to test all namespaces.
 All other values tests a specific namespace, if present.